movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 da
 ~~

 Specifies if an array index must be sent to TA.
-By default, the array index is not sent.
+By default, array index is not sent.

     ======================================== ================================================
     Syntax                                   Description
     ======================================== ================================================
-    da                                       Send an array index to TA.
+    da                                       Send an array-index to TA.
     ======================================== ================================================

 .. _amdgpu_synid_d16: